 While the name “Cancun” may be more recognizable to tourists, further down the coast the beautiful beach town of Tulum is slowly gaining popularity.
 This gorgeous beach destination is a must-visit in Mexico’s Riviera Maya and has lots to offer.
 But what’s the best time to go to Tulum?

-If you’re planning a trip and wondering what’s the best time to travel to Tulum, then read on to learn more!
+In this article, I am going to give you an overview of the best times to go to Tulum as well as let you know which months to avoid.
+So if you’re planning a trip and wondering what’s the best time to travel to Tulum, then read on to learn more!

 - 2 What are Tulum’s Travel Seasons?